 According to the International Reading Association & the National Association for the Education of Young Children (1998), there are several components of learning literacy at a young age:

 - Awareness and exploration;

 - Experimenting with reading and writing;

 - Conventional reading and writing.

 The three main approaches to teaching reading are the phonics approach, the whole language approach, and the language experience approach.
-The phonics approach focuses on using bottom-up language processing, while the whole language approach and the language experience approach rely on using top-down language processing.
+The phonics approach focuses on using bottom-up language processing, while the whole language approach and the language experience approach rely on top-down processing.

 Acquiring writing skills

 Another part of literacy instruction involves acquiring writing skills, which develop simultaneously as reading skills.
-When it comes to teaching writing, there are three main approaches. as written by Shin and Crandall (2014):
+When it comes to teaching writing, there are three main approaches, as written by Shin and Crandall (2014):